Derivation of the 1-D Heat Equation and Basic Numerical Methods

 Often the above simplifies into,

-Because the boundary conditions, a(x) and b(x) are constants and their derivative will be 0.
+Because the boundary conditions, and are constants and their derivative will be 0.

 Final formulation